panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

     c:\> enable-psremoting
     c:\> set-executionpolicy remotesigned

-For MSSQL to work with Karan you will need to also make the below changes.
+In order for MSSQL to work with Karan you'll be required to make the following changes:

 1. From the Start menu, point to Administrative Tools, and then click Local Security Policy.
 2. In the Local Security Settings dialog box, double-click Local Policies, and then double-click User Rights Assignment.